 California law is clear in this regard.
 A defendant will be convicted if a sex offense with minors is determined regardless of the circumstances or mode.

 What can Lluis Law do for you?

 In our firm we have successfully defended hundreds of people who have been accused of this and other crimes.
 You must remember that an accusation does not mean that you will be convicted, because the prosecution must first prove the charges.

 At Lluis Law we are known for offering our clients solid defense strategies.
-We offer you a free consultation where we can study your case and explain your rights and legal options.
+We offer you a professional consultation where we can study your case and explain your rights and legal options.

 A charge for child abuse is very serious and requires specialized professionals who can understand you.